 How to Tell If a Watermelon Is Sweet

-Make sure you’re checking the size of the watermelon and comparing it with others, whether you’re at the grocery store or a farmer’s market.
-Some people assume that a giant watermelon is the absolute best, but that isn’t true.
+Check the size of the watermelon and compare it with others, whether in your garden, at the grocery store, or a farmer’s market.
+Some people assume a giant or heavier melon is the best, but that isn’t necessarily true.

-Realistically, giant watermelons often have a more significant water content than smaller ones, meaning those watermelons won’t taste nearly as sweet.
-In this case, bigger isn’t better.
+Realistically, a heavy watermelon often has a higher water content than smaller ones, meaning they won’t taste nearly as sweet.
+In this case, bigger isn’t better and may indicate the melon is overripe.
+A smaller and lighter melon may not have reached its peak ripeness.
 Instead, look for an average-sized watermelon to buy.
-You don’t want an oversized watermelon or too-small of a watermelon.
-Instead, the goal is to find that perfect medium size.
+You don’t want an oversized or too-small watermelon.
+Instead, the goal is to find that average or medium size.

 How to Tell If a Watermelon Is Sweet